LeonardoTrapani/rediredge/README.md

 * The dashboard/API is **never on the hot path** for visitor traffic.
 * Canonical config lives in Postgres; the edge reads a compact **Redis** view.
 * TLS is managed by the **front proxy**; the Go redirector is **HTTP‑only** and stateless.
+* Redirect analytics are logged asynchronously to Redis; a worker processes them in batches to update the API and Polar billing.
+* Bidirectional syncing via the Sync Worker ensures data consistency between Postgres and Redis for configurations and events.

 ---